Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

-# Overview of Scenario 2: Reuse, complete and generate notebook
+# Overview of Scenario 2: Reuse, complete, and generate notebook

 The goal is for you to reproduce the scenario depicted in the _section 5.3_ of the paper.
 With this scenario, we aim to evaluate how our approach, through its configuration and generation capabilities, helps the user to compose a solution that experiments only partially cover.